At what age should a child first visit the orthodontist?

 Early diagnosis and treatment is utilized to prevent certain developing problems from becoming significantly worse and consequently more difficult and invasive to correct if left until the teen years to be treated.

-If early treatment is indicated, Dr. Osterman can guide the growth of the jaw to correct bite problems and create space for the incoming permanent teeth.
+If early treatment is indicated, Dr. Iezman can guide the growth of the jaw to correct bite problems and create space for the incoming permanent teeth.
 Early treatment can regulate the width of the upper and lower dental arches, gain space for permanent teeth, avoid the need for permanent tooth extractions, reduce the likelihood of impacted permanent teeth, improve bite problems and correct thumb sucking.
 In other words, early treatment can simplify later treatment, after all the permanent teeth erupt.

-Does early treatment benefit all children?
+Does early orthodontic treatment benefit all children?

 Early treatment does not necessarily benefit all children.
 Certain types of orthodontic problems can be fully corrected in the teen years when all the permanent teeth have erupted without the time and expense of early treatment.
 Some skeletal orthodontic problems should not be addressed until growth is more advanced or completed.
-Dr. Osterman develop a plan for treatment based on each individual child’s needs.
+Dr. Iezman develops a plan for treatment based on each individual child’s needs.
 If the doctors decide a patient is not ready for treatment, they are placed in our orthodontic observation program.

 What is the Orthodontic Observation Program?